-I hope one day to have a daughter who adores me as much as I adore my mom.
+I hope one day to have a daughter who adores me as much as I adore my mom (update from 2020, I do!).
 I could go on and on about her, she is the sweetest person I know.
 Ever since I packed up my car and moved to Chicago to go to culinary school when I was 23, she has called me every single day.
 Even now that I don’t live in that scary big city anymore, I wouldn’t trade our daily chats for anything.
 But before this turns into a draft for next years Mother’s Day card, let me get to the spaghetti.

-I will admit the jarred spaghetti sauces these days are pretty good quality, but a homemade pot of mom’s version is not much harder to put together.
-There are no secret ingredients here, no big mystery why mom’s is so amazing, just an honest, good ole fashion, straight forward pot of sauce…its cheaper, it makes a ton (you can freeze it), and it is just so so good.
+I will admit there are some pretty good quality jarred spaghetti sauces these days, but a homemade pot of mom’s version is not much harder to put together.
+There are no secret ingredients here, no big mystery why mom’s is so amazing, just an honest, good ole fashion, straight forward pot of sauce…it’s cheaper, it makes a ton (you can freeze it), and it is just so so good.

 - 1 T olive oil

-- 2 lbs ground beef (any amount from 1 to 2 lbs is okay, depending on how meaty you like it)
+- 1-2 lbs ground beef (depending on how meaty you like it)